AizenMikoto/AI-generated-Subs/README.md

  In short I hope for this repository to be what 'Kitsuneko' is for Japanese.
 A public archive for all to cotribute to and benefit from.

+ **Therefore, I urge language learners who have the time and are willing to either use the [site](https://freesubtitles.ai/).
+Or better yet, have a capable PC to use [whisper AI](https://github.com/openai/whisper) or [Buzz](https://github.com/chidiwilliams/buzz) to generate subtitle files.
+It would be much appreciated.**

+ And if someone has any suggestions about anything I said, please contact me via Discord (aizenmikoto).